Berezan, Kyiv Oblast

 There is an important railway junction in the city.
-By rail, the distance to Kiev is 65 km.
+By rail, the distance to Kyiv is 65 km.

 History

-Berezań was first mentioned in Kiev Voivodeship chronicles in 1616.
-It was part of the voivodeship as a royal city of Poland until 1667, when it passed to Russia.
+Berezań was first mentioned in Kyiv Voivodeship chronicles in 1616.

 According to the main version, the name Berezań comes from the name of the Berezanka river that runs near the city.
 Similar to another river that is also close to the town of Cuchoberezica.
 These rivers are named after natural conditions.
-On the banks of the river Beraznka there are birch forests (Brzozy in Ukrainian: Bereza).
+On the banks of the river Berazanka there are birch forests (Brzozy in Ukrainian: Bereza).
 At Suchoberezice - dry shores.
 Now, in the past, Berezanka is called Nadra.
 In the lustration from 1620 it is written that in the towns of the Perejasław starosty, Berezani, Byków, Jabłonowo and Myrgorod, celit is produced, which brings abundant income annually.
 The files of the Lublin Tribunal from the end of the 16th and beginning of the 17th centuries inform that Berezań actively accepted refugees from right-bank Ukraine, mostly from Chodorków.

 The files of the Lublin Tribunal from the end of the 16th and beginning of the 17th centuries indicate that Berezań actively accepted refugees from the right-bank of Ukraine, mostly from Chodorków.

 In the first half of the 17th century, before the Chmielnicki uprising, until 1620 Berezań was the town of the Perejasław starosty and belonged to Janusz Ostrowski.
-After his death, the towns of Berezań, Byków, Jabłonów, Myrgorod, formerly separated from the Perejasław starosty and by order of Zygmunt III, were handed over to Jan Czernyszewski for the production of celite.
+After his death, the towns of Berezań, Byków, Jabłonów, Myrgorod, formerly separated from the Perejasław starosty and by order of Sigismund III Vasa, were handed over to Jan Czernyszewski for the production of celite.

-In 1621, by another royal order, the production of celite in the Kiev province and throughout Ukraine was transferred to the bailiff Bartłomiej Obałkowski.
-In the 1730s, Berezań becomes the center of the Berezan Cossack Hundred of the Perejasław Regiment.
-At the very beginning of the Chmielnicki uprising, the hetman turned to Prince Jeremia Wiszniewiecki, who was then standing in a camp near Berezania.
-The messengers brought the prince a letter from Chmielnicki in which he explained the reasons for the insurrection and encouraged Wiśniowiecki not to engage in fights between the Cossacks and the Crown troops.
+In 1621, by another royal order, the production of celite in the Kyiv province and throughout Ukraine was transferred to the bailiff Bartłomiej Obałkowski.
+In the 1630s, Berezań becomes the center of the Berezan Cossacks' Hundred of the Perejasław Regiment.
+At the very beginning of the Chmielnicki uprising, the hetman turned to Prince Jeremia Wiszniowiecki, who was then standing in a camp near Berezan.
+The messengers brought the prince a letter from Chmielnicki in which he explained the reasons for the insurrection and encouraged Wiśniowiecki not to engage in fights between the Ukrainian Cossacks and the Polish Crown troops.